 Apple answered a long-standing request from many by allowing the Files app to connect with third-party storage devices that plug right into the iPad's Lightning or USB Type-C ports, and that's great.
-Or at least it is for those who have bought accessories with those ports, or own the prerequisite adapters.
-As someone who falls into the latter group, it's with a big sigh that I say "great, another adapter to remember."
+Or at least it is for those who bought their accessories recently (the 2TB LaCie drive I bought recently comes with a USB-C to USB-C cable), or own the prerequisite adapters.

 The other new feature in Files is a tab view, which makes it look a lot more like macOS's Finder and even lets you see file metadata.